evakathie/ux-portfolio/projects/pattern-library.md

 <ul>
     <li>has no advantage → use an existing pattern</li>
     <li>has a clear advantage and can be used in other places → record as a new pattern</li>
-    <li>has a clear advantage but can't be used in other places → accept as deviation</li>
+    <li>has a clear advantage but canʼt be used in other places → accept as deviation</li>
     <li>is a better solution and can replace other patterns → include in Pattern Library, successively replace the old/other pattern</li>
 </ul>